andrewtitman/MarkovTest/README.md

 simulation_code.R : Routines to simulate data of a similar form to the sleep behaviour dataset. cox_markov_test.R : General routines to implement the test of the Markov property for Markov and Cox-Markov multi-state models plotMarkovTest.R : Function to produce log-rank trace plots based on objects produced using the cox_markov_test function.

+Note that the functions for implementing the test have been incorporated into the mstate R package via the MarkovTest function.